qos-ch/logback-access/README.md

 The logback-access module integrates with Servlet containers such as Jetty or Tomcat to provide rich and powerful HTTP-access log functionality.

-Previously, it was part of the logback distribution.
-However, since March 2024, it dwells in its own repository at https://github.com/qos-ch/logback-access
+Previously, part of the logback distribution, since March 2024 it resides in its own repository at https://github.com/qos-ch/logback-access

 Version 2.0.0 of logback-access supports Tomcat versions 10 and 11, and Jetty versions 11 and 12.